VictorAquino-sys/InterZone-App/Notes/Future-Tasks.md

 Implement a dashboard for tracking user activity

 ### 4-24
+    display error messages as toast/snackbar instead of alerts for a smoother UX.
     Build a debug screen that shows the user's lastKnownLocation and city-based feed

     💡 Let users set a "Home City" for fallback alerts if GPS isn’t available